 Shoot only with your iPhone.
 Shooting with your iPhone regularly can help you learn composition, light and framing.
 And it’s so easy!
 I’ve done a 365 with my iPhone and right now I’m doing a day in the life like project called Saturdays

 A Project 52 is a project where you take a photo every week for 52 weeks.
 It’s a great alternative to the project 365 if you don’t feel like you have enough time to devote to a 365, a Project 52 is a perfect alternative.
 We started a Project 52 project here on Everyday Eyecandy this year and didn’t quite complete it.
 BUT, I’m going to try again.
 I figure since I’m going a 365 project, why not add in a Project 52?

 Unlike last year, It won’t be a formal challenge, but something I will share on social media and here on the blog.
 If you want to participate, tag your photos #eyecandyproject52 so I can see!!

-So there you have it, 16 photography projects for 2016!
+So there you have it, 16 photography projects for you to get creative with!
 Which one will you choose?

 Join the Everyday Project and get this Limited time FREE Ebook to help you get started taking your best photos this year and access to resources, tools and tips to help you with your photography projects this year.